 The DAISY Foundation was established in 2000 by the Barnes family in memory of J. Patrick Barnes, who died from complications of Idiopathic Thrombocytopenic Purpura (ITP) at the age of 33.
 The DAISY Foundation is dedicated to funding research to help fight diseases of the immune system, like the one that struck Patrick, and supporting ITP patients and their families.
 Having been touched by the remarkable care, clinical skills, and compassion demonstrated by nurses during Patrick’s illness, the Barnes family made it their mission to recognize exceptional nurses around the country.

-Nominate a Nurse at Foedtert Hospital
+Nominate a Nurse at Froedtert Hospital

-Nominate a Nurse at Community Memorial Hospital
+Nominate a Nurse at Froedtert Menomonee Falls Hospital

 The DAISY Foundation